kevinsung/qiskit-addon-aqc-tensor/INSTALL.rst

 Platform Support
 ^^^^^^^^^^^^^^^^

-We expect this package to work on `any platform supported by Qiskit <https://docs.quantum.ibm.com/start/install#operating-system-support>`__.
+We expect this package to work on `any Tier 1 platform supported by Qiskit <https://docs.quantum.ibm.com/start/install#operating-system-support>`__.